devhl-labs/CoinMarketCap/README.md

 using System.Threading.Tasks;
 using Microsoft.Extensions.Hosting;
 using Microsoft.Extensions.DependencyInjection;
-using devhl.Cmc.Api;
+using devhl.CoinMarketCap.Api;
-using devhl.Cmc.Client;
+using devhl.CoinMarketCap.Client;
-using devhl.Cmc.Model;
+using devhl.CoinMarketCap.Model;

 namespace YourProject
 {